shresthaukti/dsa_assignment/doc_7.md

 3.Processed Set Array (sptSet[]):
 Tracks whether a vertex is processed or not.
-0 means not processed, 1 means processed.
+0 means not processed, 1 means processed.<br>

 4.Parent Array (parent[]):
-It stores the predecessor of each vertex in the shortest path.
+It stores the predecessor of each vertex in the shortest path.<br>
 Used to print the actual shortest path.
-Initialized to -1 meaning no parent.
+Initialized to -1 meaning no parent.<br>

 (b) Function implementation

 1.minDistance():

-i.It finds the vertex with the smallest distance value from dist[]. ii.Only considers vertices that are not processed. iii.Returns the index of the minimum-distance vertex.
+i.It finds the vertex with the smallest distance value from dist[].<br>
+ii.Only considers vertices that are not processed.<br>
+iii.Returns the index of the minimum-distance vertex.<br>

 2.printPath():

-i.It prints the shortest path from the source to a destination vertex. ii.Uses the parent[] array to trace the path. iii.Prints the path in correct order using recursion.
+i.It prints the shortest path from the source to a destination vertex.<br>
+ii.Uses the parent[] array to trace the path.<br>
+iii.Prints the path in correct order using recursion.<br>

 3.dijkstra():

 i.Implements Dijkstra’s algorithm.<br>
-ii.Initializes dist[], sptSet[], and parent[]. iii.Repeatedly selects the nearest unprocessed vertex. iv.Updates (relaxes) the distances of neighboring vertices. v.Finally prints the shortest distance and path from source to all nodes.
+ii.Initializes dist[], sptSet[], and parent[].<br>
+iii.Repeatedly selects the nearest unprocessed vertex.<br>
+iv.Updates (relaxes) the distances of neighboring vertices.<br>
+v.Finally prints the shortest distance and path from source to all nodes.<br>

 (c) main() function